security-notes/infobyte-faraday-wiki/API-Client.md

 -  A **Server RESTful API** by default running on 127.0.0.1:5985

-To see information about the Server API, follow this link: https://github.com/infobyte/faraday/wiki/API-Server
+To see information about the Server API, follow this link: https://github.com/infobyte/faraday/wiki/API-Server We recommend to use the server API instead of the client API.

 There are a number of examples on using this on our [[Faraday Plugin]] wiki page.
 There's further information on the persistance server documentation available in the _persistence/server/docs_ directory.